AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-customize-cluster-linux.md

 ## Apply a Script Action to a running cluster

-This section provides examples on the different ways you can apply script actions to a running HDInsight cluster; from the Azure Portal, using PowerShell CMDlets, using the cross-platform Azure CLI, and using the .NET SDK.
+This section provides examples on the different ways you can apply script actions to a running HDInsight cluster; from the Azure portal, using PowerShell CMDlets, using the cross-platform Azure CLI, and using the .NET SDK.
 The persisted script action used in this section adds an existing Azure storage account to a running cluster.
 You can also use other script actions, See [Example Script Action scripts](#example-script-action-scripts).

-### Apply a Script Action to a running cluster from the Azure Portal
+### Apply a Script Action to a running cluster from the Azure portal

-1. From the [Azure Portal](https://portal.azure.cn), select your HDInsight cluster.
+1. From the [Azure portal](https://portal.azure.cn), select your HDInsight cluster.

 2. From the HDInsight cluster blade, select the **Script Actions** tile.

     ![Script actions tile](./media/hdinsight-hadoop-customize-cluster-linux/scriptactionstile.png)

    > [!NOTE]
    > You can also select **All settings** and then select **Script Actions** from the Settings blade.

 3. From the top of the Script Actions blade, select **Submit new**.